 - Three additional courses in German Studies, at or above the 1051 level, one of which may be taught in English (9 credits)

 Students are encouraged to consult with the German Studies Director of undergraduate studies concerning opportunities for study abroad at a German, Austrian, or Swiss university, in which case up to 6 credits (two three-credit courses) may be applied to the minor.
-Only one course for the minor program may be “double counted” toward another major, minor, or Core requirement.
+Only one course for the minor program may be “double counted” toward another major or minor.
+Students are encouraged to double count Core requirements by taking courses in German Studies that also fulfill the Core.
 To declare your minor in German Studies, contact the director of the minor, Professor Daniel Bowles, Lyons Hall 201F, email@example.com.

 Interdisciplinary Minor in German Studies